Direct debit from your Centrelink payments

 If you have to go to a tribunal hearing, you can explain to the tribunal why your rent payments haven't been made.

-The tribunal listens to you (the tenant) and us (the landlord).
+The tribunal listens to you (the renter) and us (the residential rental provider).
 It then makes a decision based on the law.

 What happens at the tribunal?